 Whatever was being transported in all those crates and under the tarps carried by the convoy that my uncle and I saw outside Fort Sumner most likely came from the archaeologist site in the Capitan Mountains rather than anything from the Brazel debris field --- and directly from the archaeologist site at that, with no Fort Bliss involved other than initially providing the transport vehicles and crews --- and even that is questionable.
 Since White Sands was tracking the object before it came down it was probably their quick-strike V-2 recovery team that was at the archaeologist site almost immediately.
 White Sands had been launching V-2s regularly in those days and a good portion of them were landing all over the desert where they weren't supposed to, even in Mexico, so they had a team with vehicles at the ready to bring back the remains.
 It could be some of the vehicles were from Fort Bliss but the core of the convoy and crew was centered around vehicles from White Sands.

-It is well known in Roswell lore that a full day before, in the pre-dawn hours of July 5, 1947 at the archaeologist site, the site that was accidently stumbled on by William Curry Holden, a Roswell city firefighter by the name of Dan Dwyer saw what he describes later as a 'strange craft' being lifted into the air by a crane and set on a flat bed truck, then being secured with chains and cables and covered by a tarp.
-It appears the convoy must have headed northeast on Highway 54 out of the Capitan Mountains to Vaughn then cut across New Mexico east toward Kansas on 60 through Fort Sumner.
+It is well known in Roswell lore that a full day before, in the pre-dawn hours of July 5, 1947 at the archaeologist site, the site that was accidently stumbled on by William Curry Holden as well as, albeit unrelated, a Roswell city firefighter by the name of Dan Dwyer.
+Dwyer saw what he described later as a 'strange craft' being lifted into the air by a crane and set on a flat bed truck, then being secured with chains and cables and covered by a tarp.
+It appears the convoy then must have headed northeast on Highway 54 out of the Capitan Mountains to Vaughn then cut across New Mexico east toward Kansas on 60 through Fort Sumner.
 The following from the source so cited relates to Dan Dwyer's experience at the archaeologist site:

 "In later interviews Dan Dwyer is quoted as saying that he saw 'the first pink lines of sunlight over the horizon' indicating being there at least pre-dawn of the morning of July 5th.
 He also notices an extremely strong glow showing up, not from a fire, but similar to how lights illuminate the dark sky of a nighttime high school football game, over the crest of the hills away from the sunrise.
 Before sunup Dwyer is able to sneak away undetected from the loosely watched or guarded fire crew and police officers, possibly by a planned or accidental diversion created by his buddies sharing hot coffee from thermos bottles with members of the military.
 He climbs up through the rocks, trees and underbrush to a point where he is able to see a sizable number of uniformed military personnel, a series of turned on floodlights, and various pieces of equipment such as jeeps, SRC-399 radio rigs and other communication vans.
 He sees as well the center of all the activity and what he describes later as a 'strange craft' being lifted into the air by a crane and set on a flat bed truck.
 He continues to watch as it is secured with chains and cables then covered by a tarp.
 Because none of the fire fighters or police officers chose to join him and they remain basically under guard, no one of the group other than Dwyer is an actual eyewitnesses to the event."(source)